HOME • SEARCH • EMAIL • ABOUT

 - Cultivated throughout the Philippines.

-- Occurs wild in most provinces of Luzon.
+- Occurs wild in to most provinces of Luzon.

 Constituents